sophiemachin/sophiemachin.github.io/README.md

     npm run deploy

-To make the app live.
+to make the app live